miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 When an audio clip is in stereo, it's as though the same clip was recorded by two microphones at the same time, one pointing left and one pointing right.
 Otherwise, the two channels are exactly the same!

 When an audio clip only has one channel, we say it's in **mono**.
 And, in fact, a stereo clip is really just two mono channels!
 Usually, when we edit a stereo track in Premiere, we'll want to make changes to both of the channels at the same time, so most edits apply to both channels by default.
-Later, though, if you'd like, you can [decouple the channels](https://www.premiumbeat.com/blog/stereo-to-dual-mono-premiere-pro/) (rel=undefined target=undefined) and work on each separately.
+Later, though, if you'd like, you can [decouple the channels](https://www.premiumbeat.com/blog/stereo-to-dual-mono-premiere-pro/) and work on each separately.

 # 8 Switch workspaces